frain-dev/convoy-website/content/articles/introducing_convoy_app_portal.md

 ![introducing convoy app portal](../../blog-assets/introducing_convoy_app_portal.png)

-Unlike the Convoy Dashboard, App Portal is for just one application;giving your customers a good and extensive amount of details they needto test, manage and debug their integration with you.
+Unlike the Convoy Dashboard, App Portal is for just one application, giving your customers a good and extensive amount of details they need to test, manage and debug their integration with you.

 ![convoy app portal](../../blog-assets/convoy_app_portal.gif)